Divides over trade and Ukraine are in focus as EU and China's leaders meet in Beijing | Law-Order

 The EU has angered China by launching an investigation into the latter's subsidies for electric vehicles to determine whether they give manufacturers in China an unfair competitive advantage in European markets.

-"China has never deliberately pursued a trade surplus," Foreign Ministry spokesperson Wang Wenbin said ahead of the summit.
+"China has never deliberately pursued a trade surplus," spokesperson Wang said ahead of the summit.
 He noted recent import and supply chain expos that he said encourage foreign companies to sell to the Chinese market of 1.4 billion people.

 Wang also took aim at possible EU restrictions on technology exports to China.
 "I'm afraid it's unreasonable if the EU imposes strict restrictions on the export of high-tech products to China while expecting a significant increase in exports to China," he said.